stefanoboriero/StefanoBoriero.github.io/content/posts/a-day-in-kubernetes.md

-+++
+---
-author = "Stefano Boriero"
+author: "Stefano Boriero"
-title = "A day in Kubernetes"
+title: "A day in Kubernetes"
-date = "2022-12-11"
+date: "2022-12-11"
-description = "You can consider this is a declaration of intent, but really is just a simple way to get the ball rolling on this project of mine.
-Like a more verbose Hello, World!" tags = [ "kubernetes", "hackday"]
+description: "You can consider this is a declaration of intent, but really is just a simple way to get the ball rolling on this project of mine.
+Like a more verbose Hello, World!"
-+++
+tags: [ "kubernetes", "hackday"]
+categories: ["learning"]
+---

 Recentely I was asked if I had any experience in Kubernetes: well, long story short, I don't :)